Can UBS Group AG (UBS) Remain Competitive?

-UBS Group AG (NYSE:UBS) went down by -1.40% from its latest closing price compared to the recent 1-year high of $21.19.
-The company’s stock price has collected -6.16% of loss in the last five trading sessions.
+UBS Group AG (NYSE:UBS) went up by 1.27% from its latest closing price compared to the recent 1-year high of $21.19.
+The company’s stock price has collected 1.08% of gains in the last five trading sessions.
 Barron’s reported on 04/26/22 that Swiss Lender UBS Beats Expectations as HSBC Profits Plunge

 Is It Worth Investing in UBS Group AG (NYSE :UBS) Right Now?